onepub-dev/critical_test/README.md

 # Pre/Post test hooks.

-When running unit tests you may need to do some preparatory and/or cleanup work when running the unit tests.
+When running unit tests you may need to do some preparatory and/or cleanup work.

 Ideally this should be in the `setupAll` and `tearDownAll` methods in your unit tests.

 If that isn't possible then Critical Test allows you to specify hooks that are run before and after the unit tests are run.

+The Critical Test hooks are particularly useful for starting/stopping services (a database, docker container etc) before/after you run your unit tests.

-A hook can be any executable such as a DCli or bash script.
+A hook can be any executable such as a DCli or Bash script.

 To create a hook, create a critical_test_hook directory under your project's 'tool' directory